 Highly Pathogenic Avian Influenza: A Threat That Cannot Be Swept Under the Rug

 H5N1, a highly pathogenic subtype of the avian influenza virus (bird flu), is not new.
 It has been with us since 1996, when it was first identified in domestic geese in Guangdong, China (CDC).
-H5N1 is a zoonotic virus, meaning it causes disease transmissible from animals to humans, or vice versa.
-It circulates primarily in animals (mostly birds) but can infect humans under specific exposure conditions.
-By 1997, it had already killed six people in Hong Kong.
-Over the following two decades, it caused recurring waves across Asia, Africa and the Middle East, infecting almost one thousand people (WHO/PAHO).
+H5N1 circulates primarily in animals (mostly birds) and can infect humans under specific exposure conditions.
+Diseases transmissible from animals to humans (or vice versa) are called zoonoses.
+By 1997, H5N1 had already killed six people in Hong Kong, and over the following two decades, H5N1 caused recurring waves across Asia, Africa and the Middle East, infecting almost one thousand people (WHO/PAHO).

-Human hosts have no prior immunity against the animal virus.
-The result is extremely high virulence.
-Historically, for H5N1, one in every two infected people has died.
+As human hosts have no prior immunity against animal viruses, these tend to be highly virulent and lethal.
+Historically, one in every two people infected with H5N1 has died.

-A zoonosis that has made the jump from animal to human, combining high virulence with the capacity for sustained human-to-human transmission and respiratory spread, is a recipe for a pandemic.
-H5N1 as well as other influenza strains, are RNA viruses with a segmented genome consisting of eight separate fragments.
-When two different influenza strains simultaneously infect the same cell, those segments mix freely and can reassemble into new combinations, a process called reassortment or antigenic shift.
+If zoonoses make the jump from animal to human, the high virulence combined with the capacity for respiratory spread and sustained human-to-human transmission increases the chances of a pandemic.
+These are the so-called viruses with pandemic potential.
+In addition, H5N1 as well as other influenza strains, are RNA viruses with a segmented genome consisting of eight separate fragments.
+When two different influenza strains simultaneously infect the same cell, those segments mix freely and can reassemble into new combinations.
+This process is called reassortment or antigenic shift.
 The result is a virus with radically different properties.
-This is distinct from antigenic drift, the gradual accumulation of small mutations that occurs in all RNA viruses over time.
-Influenza does both, it drifts constantly, and occasionally shifts.
-This is why influenza viruses, which combine these recombination mechanisms with respiratory transmission, have driven major pandemics in recorded history: 1918 (Spanish flu, 50–100 million deaths), 1957 (Asian flu), 1968 (Hong Kong flu), and 2009 (swine flu, H1N1), which originated through reassortment in pigs in Mexico.
+Influenza viruses also undergo antigenic drift, which is the gradual accumulation of small mutations that occurs in all RNA viruses over time.
+Influenza does both: it drifts constantly, and occasionally shifts.
+This is why influenza viruses, which combine these recombination mechanisms with respiratory transmission, have driven major pandemics throughout history: 1918 (Spanish flu, 50–100 million deaths), 1957 (Asian flu), 1968 (Hong Kong flu), and 2009 (swine flu, H1N1), which originated through reassortment in pigs in Mexico.

-In 2020, a new variant of H5N1 emerged, first detected in the Netherlands: clade 2.3.4.4b (Frontiers in Veterinary Science).
-This descendant managed to establish itself permanently in wild aquatic bird populations across Europe and Asia, shifting from seasonal to year-round circulation.
-Unlike previous H5N1 variants, which disappeared from wild bird populations each summer and had to be reintroduced each winter by migratory birds arriving from Asian reservoirs, clade 2.3.4.4b established itself permanently in resident wild bird populations, no longer dependent on seasonal migration to survive.
+In 2020, a new variant of H5N1 emerged in wild ducks, first detected in the Netherlands: clade 2.3.4.4b (Frontiers in Veterinary Science).
+Although its parent lineage had been circulating in Asia since 2013-2014, this was the first time it established itself permanently in wild aquatic bird populations across Europe and Asia, shifting from seasonal to year-round circulation.
+Unlike previous H5N1 variants, which disappeared from wild bird populations each summer and had to be reintroduced each winter by migratory birds arriving from Asian reservoirs, clade 2.3.4.4b no longer depended on seasonal migration to survive.
+It was always there, in the ducks, gulls and sandpipers that cross continents.

 In January 2025, at the peak of the epidemic, the system responsible for monitoring all of this began to be dismantled.